 When adopting a new pet with existing pets at home, discuss with the animal shelter or adoption facility how to make a proper introduction.
 But be patient – it can several weeks for a pet to relax in a new environment.

-On National Adopt a Shelter Pet Day, American Humane is reminding everyone: your local shelter is the perfect place to find animals of every type, size, age and personality – all waiting for a loving home!
+On National Adopt a Shelter Pet Day, American Humane is reminding everyone: your local shelter is a great place to find animals of every type, size, age and personality – all waiting for a loving home!